Review these topics to familiarize yourself with the Support agent interface.

 Apps enable you to customize, and enhance your Zendesk products.
-You can use Zendesk Marketplace to browse, and install apps.
+You can use the Zendesk Marketplace to browse, and install apps.
 If you have installed apps, agents can click Apps to view and interact with the apps panel on the right of the interface.
 To learn more about managing apps with Zendesk, see Managing your installed apps.

 Quick tips for getting up to speed with Zendesk Support

 Here are some quick tips for common agent tasks.

 How do I create a ticket, add a user, or add an organization?

 Your list of recent tickets is under the Add tab.
 Your five most recently viewed tickets are displayed.

 When you click a ticket's title, it opens in new tab in the agent interface.

 Where is the link to my Help Center?

 You can easily open your Help Center from the Support agent interface.